 The best waxers in London

 This mini-chain has tended to a staggering 3 million London bushes.
 The vibe is young, fun and no-nonsense.
 The list of services is comprehensive and detailed so you’ll know exactly what you’re getting.
 It also prides itself on impeccable hygiene – each customer receives a sealed pouch containing disposable gloves, spatulas and wet wipes.
-The overall experience is one of high professionalism, or in their words: ‘Nothing but the best for your hoochie and coochie.’
+The overall experience is one of high professionalism ‘for even the most sensitive flower’, or in their words: ‘Nothing but the best for your hoochie and coochie.’
 Amen.

 Aveda is dedicated to holistic health and beauty care and its Holborn salon is a calm and soothing place to get a treatment, even when it involves getting hair ripped from an intimate part of your body.
 Waxing takes place in cosy rooms at the back of the spa, which are beautifully decorated.
 For bikini and facial waxing you can choose between strip and hot waxing (the latter being a little more expensive).
 Prices for a bikini wax range from £22 to £49.